zilliz-bootcamp/intelligent_question_answering_v2/README.md

 # README

-This project combines the model provided by Milvus and Bert to realize a Chinese question and answer system.This paper aims to provide a solution to achieve semantic similarity matching with Milvus combined with various AI models.
+This project combines Milvus and the model provided by Bert to realize a question and answer system.This project aims to provide a solution to achieve semantic similarity matching with Milvus combined with various AI models.

 ## Data description